The-Taimaka-Project/notebook-pipeline-runner/README.md

 the pipeline, type `python3 -m pip freeze > requirements.txt`.
 This will create a requirements.txt which contains all the dependencies needed to run the pipeline normally.

-2. Then, copy and replace the requirements.txt file in the project directory with the one you just created.a
+2. Then, copy and replace the requirements.txt file in the project directory with the one you just created.

 3. Run `pip3 -m install -r requirements.txt` to install the dependencies into your environment.